mau-jac/1B4-F20/wk15/linked_tables.md

 ### Exercise 2

-Use the database from Exercise 1 (including the link between *Students* table and *Parking Lots* table) and generate a report that shows all the license plates allows to part on front of Buildings C and D
+Use the database from Exercise 1 (including the link between *Students* table and *Parking Lots* table) and generate a report that shows all the license plates allowed to part on front of Buildings C and D only.